What is Product Analytics?

 Why is Heap the ideal Product Analytics solution?

-Powerful data science highlights events you never thought to track, to surface insights you didn't even know you were looking for!
+Powerful data science surfaces insights you didn't even know you were looking for!

 No manual tracking, advance planning, or engineer time is required.